-Over the course of your match, we'll get you to fill out a monthly feedback form online.
-This is for you to let us know about any concerns you have or tell us any good stories (which we love!).
+Over the course of your match, you'll fill out a monthly feedback form online.
+This is for you to let us know about any concerns you have and to share the good stories too (which we love!).

-There is also a monthly supervision session where we get all our current mentors together.
+There are also occasional skill development sessions where we get all current mentors together.
 We hang out, check in on how things are going with your young person, share some great ideas and get some training from a guest speaker/staff member on a relevant topic.